CERNatschool/get-coding/README.md

 # Get Coding with CERN@school!

 Welcome to the CERN@school "Get Coding!" course.
+Click on one of lesson links below to open up the corresponding Jupyter Notebook in your browser.
+Alternatively, clone the repository (and/or fork it) to your local machine to go through the lessons interactively.

 * [Lesson 1](./01_lesson1.ipynb).